imsouveek/nuxt-bnb/docs/general/setup.md

 - **Dev Containers**: Works inside VS Code with Docker.
 Lightweight and customizable.
 - **GitHub Codespaces**: Best for cloud-based usage or demos from constrained environments.

-> **Note:** While Dev Containers and Codespaces are supported, the local Docker CLI flow is the most tested and optimized.
+> While Dev Containers and Codespaces are supported, the local Docker CLI flow is the most tested and optimized.

 ---